xuankimtran/docs-1/pages/katalon-analytics/docs/ka-defects.md

 description:
 ---

-If a Test Run fails, Katalon TestOps marks it as a Defect.

-You are then given the option to link the Defects of a Test Run to Jira issues, such as Jira bugs.
-You can then view the Test Runs and Defects in Jira.
+If a Test Run fails, you can link its Test Result to Jira issues, such as Jira Bugs.
+You can then view the Test Result of that Test Run in Jira to investigate the Defects.

 > Requirements:
 >